Holy Family: Italy

+A work by the artist Alessandro Fantera, created for the Dicastery for Promoting Integral Human Development, was presented on 16 January 2026 at the conclusion of the Holy Year.
+The ceremony took place at the Palazzo San Callisto in Rome, in the presence of Cardinal Michael Czerny SJ, Prefect of the Dicastery, and Monsignor Jozef Barlaš, Undersecretary of the same Dicastery.
+The work depicts a dramatic moment of the Holy Family's Flight into Egypt, symbolically setting it within the context of the Gaza Strip.
+This is a project of innovation from an iconographic perspective: in art history, representations of this event are rare and more frequently tied to the theme of the "Rest" rather than the more tragic theme of the "Flight" itself.

 Northern Europe

 North of the Alps, prints from the 1490s by Albrecht Dürer probably preceded any paintings.
-An early northern painting is by the Master of the Saint Bartholomew Altarpiece around 1500, where the composition has clearly been freshly imagined.
-By contrast, the Holy Family by the Dutch artist Joos van Cleve of c.1512 in the New York Metropolitan Museum of Art, essentially reduces Jan van Eyck's Lucca Madonna to a close-up with still life details, and adds Saint Joseph over the Virgin's shoulder.
+An early northern painting is by the Master of the Saint Bartholomew Altarpiece c.
+1500, where the composition has clearly been freshly imagined.
+By contrast, the Holy Family by the Dutch artist Joos van Cleve of c.
+1512 in the New York Metropolitan Museum of Art, essentially reduces Jan van Eyck's Lucca Madonna to a close-up with still-life details, and adds Saint Joseph over the Virgin's shoulder.